kdr-aus/daedalus/INSTALLATION.md

 `stable` release.
 Extract the contents of the archive and run the executeable `daedalus-bin.exe`.
 If Windows Smart Screen is enabled you may be blocked from executing the file.
 Please contact your system administrator to allow you to run the software.
+Once `daedalus` is running, please refer to [the Book](https://kdr-aus.github.io/daedalus/) for usage guides.

 ## Optional Features
 `daedalus` has an optional REPL which can be used to extend and augment the base